karl-run/spring-boot-kotlin-cra/README.md

 ## Learn from this template

+I wrote a [full, beginner-friendly blog post](https://karl.run/2018/05/07/kotlin-spring-boot-react/) on this.
+Some of the more important points a bit more terse:

 If you already have a Spring Boot project running with Kotlin from [Spring Initializr](https://start.spring.io/), and you would like to look at what this template has done instead, I'll go through the following steps:

 1. Serving a SPA (single page application) from Spring Boot 2